stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 03 (P1L3) - Design Concepts.md

 ### Programming Or Design Quiz

-_Which of the following are differences between software design and programming?_
+_Which of the following are differences between software design and programming_?

 - Scale
 - Emphasis on non-functional requirements

 ### Weather Quiz

-_If you were designing for performance, would you use an array or a collection of interdependent objects to hold data about weather for a region?_
+_If you were designing for performance, would you use an array or a collection of interdependent objects to hold data about weather for a region_?

 We would use an array.

 ### Design Review Quiz

-_What are the negative consequences of testing a design for the first time once the project has been completed?_
+_What are the negative consequences of testing a design for the first time once the project has been completed_?

 That would not be cost or time effective.

 ### Documentation Quiz

-_Pick an organization that would require formal documentation:_
+_Pick an organization that would require formal documentation_:

 A military contractor would require formal documentation.

 ### Java Quiz 1

-_Which of (reduced) coupling or (increased) cohesion do Java packages support?_
+_Which of (reduced) coupling or (increased) cohesion do Java packages support_?

 Java packages support reduced coupling.

 ### Java Quiz 2

-_Does the Java class inheritance mechanism increase or decrease coupling between the parent and child classes?_
+_Does the Java class inheritance mechanism increase or decrease coupling between the parent and child classes_?

 The Java class inheritance mechanism increases coupling.

 ### Metaphors Quiz

-_Can you think of any other metaphors we use when talking about computers?_
+_Can you think of any other metaphors we use when talking about computers_?

 It was interesting to realize that engineers set the _on_ function as a _1_ and the _off_ function as a _0_ and kept what is mostly a backend attribute on the front of products when they shipped.